Director: Chiachih DC Wang, Ph.D.

 (2) parent-child relationship, acculturation and accultural gap, cultural and national identity, and psychosocial development of adolescents and young adults from immigrant families: A multi-dimensional investigation.

 (3) adult attachment, personality traits, resiliency, contextual factors, and psychosocial adjustment of international students and foreign workers: A multi-country investigation.

 Besides being involved in CARL projects at different levels, all RAs are also working on their own thesis, dissertation, or independent research projects.

 Doctoral students.
 I generally accept 1-2 new doctoral students every year into the Counseling Psychology program at UNT.
 Depending on the students' interests and the available slots, my students may be admitted into one of the three cirriculum-based clusters (Child & Family, Minority Wellness, and Sport Psychology ).
 Please see the Mentoring Style area for more information about my expectations and typical work with students.

 Undergraduate lab members.
-I usually conduct interviews in spring/summer semester to select 2-3 new undergraduate students if there are anticipated spots opening due to graduation.
-If you are a sophomore or junior at UNT with a GPA of 3.5 or above and have interests in attachment and/or multicultural issues, feel free to contact me.
+I usually conduct interviews in spring/summer semester to select 1-2 new undergraduate students if there are anticipated spots opening due to graduation.
+Due to the mentoring model I use for undergraduate students, all undergraduate lab mebers are expected to stay in the lab for a minimun of 2 years.
+Undergraduate lab members are required to purchase a B.S. degree with the honors thesis option.
+If you are a sophomore or early junior at UNT with a GPA of 3.6 or above have interests in attachment and/or multicultural issues as well as a career goal to purchase doctoral training in Applied Psychology, feel free to contact me.